Luke McCaffrey: Nebraska (2019–2021)

-Rice
+Rice (2021–2023)

-McCaffrey initially transferred to Louisville, but left the program after several months.
-He ultimately enrolled at Rice.
+McCaffrey initially transferred to Louisville but left the program after several months to join the Rice Owls.
 McCaffrey competed with Wiley Green for the starting quarterback job entering his first season with the team.
 He played in nine games with three starts.
 McCaffrey moved to wide receiver during spring practices in 2022.
 He finished the season as the Owls' leading receiver with 58 receptions for 723 yards and six touchdowns despite missing the final three games of the regular season due to an ankle injury and also rushed for 147 yards and one touchdown.

+Statistics

+Professional career

+McCaffrey was selected by the Washington Commanders in the third round (100th overall) of the 2024 NFL draft; the pick was acquired in a trade that sent Chase Young to the San Francisco 49ers the previous season.
+He signed his four-year rookie contract on May 10, 2024.

+In Week 3 of the 2025 season, McCaffrey caught three passes for 56 receiving yards and scored his first career touchdown in the 41–24 win over the Las Vegas Raiders.
+On November 4, 2025, he was placed on injured reserve after he broke his collarbone in the first drive of the team's Week 9 game against the Seattle Seahawks.

+Statistics

 Personal life

-McCaffrey's father, Ed McCaffrey, played wide receiver in the National Football League (NFL) for New York Giants, San Francisco 49ers, and Denver Broncos and was formerly the head football coach for the Northern Colorado Bears.
+McCaffrey is Catholic.
+His father, Ed McCaffrey, played wide receiver in the National Football League (NFL) for the New York Giants, San Francisco 49ers, and Denver Broncos and was formerly the head coach for the Northern Colorado Bears football team.
 His older brother, Christian, currently plays running back in the NFL for the San Francisco 49ers.
-Another brother, Max, played wide receiver at Duke and in the NFL for several teams and his brother Dylan is the starting quarterback at Northern Colorado after beginning his college career at Michigan.
-His maternal grandfather, Dave Sime, won a silver medal in the 100-meter dash at the 1960 Olympic Games.
+Another brother, Max, played wide receiver at Duke and in the NFL for several teams and his brother Dylan was the starting quarterback at Northern Colorado after beginning his college career at Michigan.
+His maternal grandfather, Dave Sime, won a silver medal in the 100 meter at the 1960 Olympic Games.